 C has an actual Spotify mix affectionately titled “Jills Got Her Balls Back.”
 When I got dumped, he threw me a party and made a rousing public toast of detailed specifics as to why I am the “coolest nerd on earth.”

 Truth be told, there are times I feel like Dorothy, peering tenuously behind the big green curtain of Oz.
 No, I do not often desire to hear his psychological breakdown of every guy I date, but I’ll be damned if it isn’t helpful.
 Want to move on from a non-committed relationship?
-Look no further than a firsthand play-by-play of the exact thought process that occurs in the male mind while carrying on trysts with multiple girls.
+Look no further than C's firsthand play-by-play of the exact thought process that occurs in his male mind while carrying on trysts with multiple girls.
 I know too much, but then, knowledge is power.

 Did I mention he let me redecorate the living room?